charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit322Final2017.md

 - On the **Get User** page, be sure that the button to query the server is at the top of the page, not the bottom.
 - Make some of the links you get back from GitHub into live hyper-links that when clicked take you to a page on GitHub or published by GitHub.
   - The goal is to try to make the application useful
-- Create your own favicon.
+- Create your own **favicon**.
 (You could, for instance, just take my favicon.png and put your own images or data in it.)
 - If you are not using them, remove unused items from the menu, such as the DropDown, or the bits on the far right.
   - Or maybe use the dropdown.
 Your call.